wkumari/draft-vandergaast-edns-client-subnet/README.md

-   When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an
+   When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an unreachable Nameserver.

-Contavalli, et al.       Expires August 27, 2015               [Page 16]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

-   unreachable Nameserver.
 Various implementations are known to drop DNS packets with OPT RRs (with or without options), thus several probes are required to discover what is supported.

    Probing, if implemented, MUST be repeated periodically (i.e.  daily).
+   If an Authoritative Nameserver indicates ECS support for one zone, it

+Contavalli, et al.      Expires September 8, 2015              [Page 16]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

-   If an Authoritative Nameserver indicates ECS support for one zone, it is to be expected that the Nameserver supports ECS for all its zones.
+   is to be expected that the Nameserver supports ECS for all its zones.
    Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all its